le717/Blocks/Documentation/Tutorial.md

  BW F  F  F  F  F  F BW  F  F  F  F  F
  F  F  F BW  F  F  F  F  F  F  F  F  F
 ```
-What's more, this right indention will continue until either the end of the line or the first free tile is reached.
-An example of this indention would look like:
+What's more, this right indentation will continue until either the end of the line or the first free tile is reached.
+An example of this indentation would look like:

 ```
  BW BW BW BW BW BW F BW  F  F  F  F  F
  F  F  F BW  F  F  F  F  F  F  F  F  F
 ```
-So adding a cube on the left corner affects the most (if not the entire) indention of the line!
+So adding a cube on the left corner affects the most (if not the entire) indentation of the line!

-> **Recap:** You just learned how to add a cube on the left corner, the proper indention for the cube, and the effects it has on the line!
+> **Recap:** You just learned how to add a cube on the left corner, the proper indentation for the cube, and the effects it has on the line!
 Be proud of
 yourself! :thumbsup:

 [:arrow_up: Back to Top](#building-with-blocks)